 The purpose of the International Community School of Addis Ababa is to provide “the best possible educational facilities and English-language instructional programs for children of the international community residing in Addis Ababa and throughout Ethiopia and, to the extent feasible, to provide the same for Ethiopian children” (Articles of Association: Article III).
 To assure that this purpose can be met, the Board expects the administration to enact fair and transparent admissions guidelines regarding places for children of the international community.

-Applicants to early childhood in the first three categories of the Admissions Priority Guidelines will be accepted by the guidelines, in order of receipt of the completed application requirements.
+Applicants to early years 2, 3 and 4 in the first three categories of the Admissions Priority Guidelines will be accepted by the guidelines, in order of receipt of the completed application requirements.
 All other applications (category 4) will be considered after 31 January for the following school year.
 Wait-listed students will be prioritized according to the Admissions Priority Guidelines.
 If a wait-listed student is offered a space, the space must be taken immediately or within a reasonable period of time without a loss of revenue, at ICS's discretion.

-Special circumstances: early childhood applicants applying to the STEP Program are considered under the Kindergarten to Grade 12 admissions policy.
+Special circumstances: early childhood applicants applying to the STEP Program are considered under the Early Years 5 to Grade 12 admissions policy.

 Students moving to Ethiopia from outside the country are considered international applicants.
 International applications are considered in order of receipt of all required admissions materials; upon meeting our admissions criteria they will be admitted on a space-available basis.
 In circumstances where space is not available, international applicants will be placed on a wait list.